clojure/clojure/doc/datalog.markdown

-# An overview of Datalog
+# An Overview of Datalog
 By Jeffrey Straszheim

 *What Datalog is, and what it can do for you.*